The Easiest RAW Milk Yogurt -InstantPot

 Refrigerate overnight.

 The next day I “peel” off the top layer of cream.
 It can be a little ‘chewy’ if you mix it in.
-BUT, don’t waste it!
+But, don’t waste it!
 It’s like cream cheese!! :)

 Nice and thick creamy yogurt!